 Yes!
 It’s no old wives’ tale.
-In fact, prescribing chicken soup predates your family’s oldest soup recipe.
+In fact, prescribing chicken soup predates your family’s oldest chicken soup recipe.
 In the 12th century, Egyptian-Jewish physician, Moshe ben Maimonides, prescribed chicken soup as a treatment for respiratory tract issues.
 Fascinating, right?
-To this day, brothy soup is often the go-to food because it’s nourishing, restorative, and easy to digest.
+To this day, brothy soup is often the go-to sick food because it’s nourishing, restorative, and easy to digest.

 How does soup help heal a cold?

 While there’s no one-size-fits-all approach to diet, there is scientific evidence to back up the merits of soup—especially for those with a cold.
 In this study, nasal mucus was compared before and after participants sipped hot water, hot chicken soup, or cold water.
 Those who ingested the warm liquids were able to blow snot out of their noses quicker than the ones who drank cold water.